 So he asked me to wait where he was, rode on his Activa, and brought my charger along.
 This was really a very helpful gesture and the helpful staff is one of the reasons why I like Hotel Kargil Heights so much and always stay there whenever I am in Kargil.

 We reached the petrol pump and got the next bad news of the day.
 Their air machine was not working so they were in no position to help me.
-The guy there pointed me towards the puncture repair shop and we went there next.
+The guy there pointed me toward the puncture repair shop and we went there next.

 More bad news awaited there.
 The guy who fixes punctures was not at the shop and would only arrive by 9 am.
 At that moment, the guy available could only pump air in the tire but was unable to check the tire for puncture.